Satisfactory Academic Progress (SAP) Evaluation Guidelines

 Students who decide to change their major will still have all credit hours of their original major counted toward the MTF calculation of their new major.

-Students with a double major (earning two degrees) may receive 150% of the combination of both of their programs.
+Students with a double major (earning two degrees) may receive 150% of the larger credit hour program.
+Once the limit is met, students must appeal to determine additional eligibility.

 Students who receive Academic Forgiveness (described in the Academic Policies section of this catalog) are not exempt from meeting all aspects of the SAP Policy.
 If financial aid is terminated due to academic status, the student must submit an appeal for financial aid.